s-r-e-e-r-a-j/SiteScraper/README.md

 ### Example

- To clone a website up to a depth of 2 and save it in a directory named my_clone, use the following command:
+ To clone a website up to a depth of 2 and save it in a directory named `my_clone`, use the following command:

 ```bash
 sitescraper https://example.com -d 2 -o /home/kali/Desktop/my_clone
 ```
-After the cloning process is complete, a directory named after the domain (e.g., http.example.com) will be created inside my_clone.
+After the cloning process is complete, a directory named after the domain (e.g., `http.example.com`) will be created inside my_clone.

-To view the cloned website, open the index.html file in a browser.
+To view the cloned website, open the `index.html` file in a browser.

-If you see .php files in the directory, it means the website has a PHP backend, and you need to start a PHP server to run it properly.
+If you see `.php` files in the directory, it means the website has a PHP backend, and you need to start a PHP server to run it properly.

 #### Starting the PHP Server
 1. **Navigate to the Cloned Website Directory***